 - Barriers to completing common work

 - Familiarity with the organization (structure, management, business strategy)

-Many of the research methods listed above generate rich qualitative data.
-You can supplement that with quantitative data from your HRIS (Human Resources Information System) about job roles, job levels, locations, age groups, etc. In the analysis phase you can compare your draft user personas to this data to ensure they account for a large amount of employees.
+Many of the above generate rich qualitative data.
+You can supplement that with quantitative data from your HRIS (Human Resources Information System) about job roles, job levels, locations, age groups, etc. In the analysis phase you can compare your draft intranet user personas to this data to ensure they account for a large amount of employees.

 Step 2: Analyze information for patterns